Tom O'Carroll: Michael Jackson's Dangerous Liaisons

-After a gestation of many years, O'Carroll's book on singer Michael Jackson was published in 2010 under the pen name Carl Toms.
+O'Carroll's book on singer Michael Jackson was published in 2010 under the pen name Carl Toms.
 The book, Michael Jackson's Dangerous Liaisons, concerns the entertainer's alleged intimate relationships with young boys.
 It was published in the UK by Troubador.

 After publication, J. Michael Bailey, professor of psychology at Northwestern University, reviewed the book for the academic journal Archives of Sexual Behavior.
 Describing the author as "an unapologetic paedophile", Bailey observed that the book takes "a pro-pedophilic stance" and argues "persuasively" that Jackson was "almost certainly paedophilic".
 Bailey wrote, "The idea that paedophilic relationships can be harmless or even beneficial to children is disturbing to many people, including me."
 But, he continued, "O’Carroll argues against my intuitions and he argues well."

 In 2010, O'Carroll's writing was affected following complaints to Amazon.com about a book by another author, Phillip R. Greaves, which encouraged sexual contact between adults and children.
 After a campaign by outraged Amazon readers, Amazon dropped the book, along with several other books that appeared to promote paedophilia, including O'Carroll's earlier book, Paedophilia: The Radical Case.